bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-updates-stratum-v2.md

 Yeah, that's a good point.
 You're trusting for that as well.
-So now let me describe rapid gossip sync, which also actually has that drawback too, what Mark just mentioned.
+So now let me describe rapid gossip sync, which also actually has that drawback too, what Murch just mentioned.
 With rapid gossip sync, it's intended to enable client-side, like in a phone, pathfinding in a performant way.
 Right now the entire Lightning network graph is on the order of 60 megabytes.
 So the problem with mobile development is you can't guarantee that your app can run in the background.